a-sit-plus/cidre/README.md

 In general, CIDRE's data model has semantics influenced by [netaddr](https://github.com/netaddr/netaddr/?tab=readme-ov-file): An `IpNetwork` covers a range of `IpInterface`s, both of which consist of an `IpAddress` and a `prefix`.
-In contrast to a network, an `IpInterface` has only a single `IpAddress` (although no validation is performed whether it is distinct from the associated network's address).
+Semantically, an `IpInterface` has only a single `IpAddress` (although no validation is performed whether it is distinct from the associated network's address), while a network spans a range.
 In more technical terms, CIDRE introduces three main classes:
 - `IpAddress` - a sealed class, specialised as
   - `IpAddress.V4` representing IPv4 addresses